Emil Koshlukov

-Life
+Biography

-Born in Pazardzhik, Koshlukov graduated from the English language high school in Plovdiv in 1985 and subsequently studied English philology at Sofia University.
+Born in Pazardzhik, Koshlukov graduated from the English Language High School in Plovdiv in 1985 and subsequently studied English philology at Sofia University.
 Between 1991 and 1996, he was also enrolled as a political science student at the University of California in Santa Barbara.

 In 1989, he was one of the leading figures behind the formation of the first independent student organizations in communist Bulgaria and participated in civil disobedience campaigns against the government.
 After being affiliated with the UDF in the early 1990s, in 2001 Koshlukov was elected to the National Parliament for the first time as part of NDSV.
 In 2004, he founded the New Age (Bulgarian: Новото Време) political party and became its chairman.
 The new party was not able to find representation in the National Parliament following the 2005 elections.

 In 2009, Koshlukov participated for 25 consecutive days in the third season of reality show VIP Brother on the Bulgarian commercial TV channel Nova.
 He was the only politician among a total of 25 celebrity participants.

 In early 2018, Koshlukov was appointed programme director of BNT1, the main channel of public service broadcaster Bulgarian National Television (BNT).
 At the same time, he continued to host the daily political talk show More from the Day.

 In 2019, the Bulgarian Council for Electronic Media appointed Koshlukov interim Director General of BNT.

+Scandals

+After just one month in his new post, protests broke out against some of his decisions—protests he described as groundless.
+While serving as programme director, Koshlukov also hosted the BNT show Oshte ot denya (“More from the Day”).
+During one broadcast he raised a middle finger on air (for which he later apologised).
+The newly appointed head of BNT’s “Information” directorate, Ulyana Pramova—under whose remit Koshlukov’s programme falls—remarked that he had probably acted in a moment of passion, but she could not discipline him because she was his subordinate, not his superior.

+As BNT’s director, Koshlukov dismissed several on-air personalities for various contentious reasons, including Iskra Angelova, Kamen Alipiev (“Kedara”), Boryana Puncheva and Mario Gavrilov, provoking criticism.